MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-double-opt-in.md

 # Double opt-in in real-time journeys

-The double opt-in process (also known as confirmed opt-in) asks contacts who sign up for new Purposes or Topics to confirm their request by clicking on a link sent to their registered email address.
+The double opt-in process (also known as confirmed opt-in) asks contacts who sign up for new Purposes or Topics to confirm their request by selecting a link sent to their registered email address.
 This system helps make sure that the request is intentional, and that the supplied email address is legitimate and functional.

 The double opt-in process works as follows:

 1. A new or existing contact or lead uses a [form](real-time-marketing-form-overview.md) to provide their consent.
-1. On submitting the form, the contact (or lead) is shown a page that tells them to check their email for a confirmation message that includes a link the contact must click on to confirm their request.
+1. On submitting the form, the contact (or lead) is shown a page that tells them to check their email for a confirmation message that includes a link the contact must select to confirm their request.
 1. Customer Insights - Journeys sends a confirmation email to the address registered for the contact (or lead).
-1. The contact (or lead) opens the confirmation email, reads the text, and clicks the link.
+1. The contact (or lead) opens the confirmation email, reads the text, and selects the link.
 This opens a web browser, which submits a coded URL that identifies the contact (or lead) to Customer Insights - Journeys.
 1. Customer Insights - Journeys acts upon the click, creates a contact (or lead) record or updates it (if already existing), records the consent, and immediately redirects to a thank you page that is shown to the contact.

 > [!IMPORTANT]